Rob Koll

 Rob Koll is an American college wrestling coach.
-He is currently head wrestling coach at Stanford University.
+He is currently head wrestling coach at University of North Carolina.
 He is the son of Wrestling Hall of Fame member and three-time NCAA wrestling champion Bill Koll.

 Wrestling career

 As a wrestler for the University of North Carolina, Koll was a four-time All American, three-time ACC champion, and the 1988 NCAA champion at 158 pounds.
 After college, he competed internationally in freestyle wrestling.

-In 1989 he won the Pan-Am Games and was runner-up at the Olympic Festival; he won the U.S. national freestyle championship in 1990 and 1991; took first in the 1990 and 1993 World Cup; placed fifth in the 1991 World Championships; won the 1992 World Cup Grand Prix; and was the alternate for the 1992 Olympic Games.
+In 1989 he won gold at the Pan American Championships and was runner-up at the Olympic Festival; he won the U.S. national freestyle championship in 1990 and 1991; took first in the 1993 World Cup, while placing second in 1992 and third in 1990; placed fifth at the 1990 World Championships; won the 1992 World Cup Grand Prix; and was the alternate for the USA at the 1992 Olympic Games.